 Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
-The use of placebos in cancer clinical trials is rare overall and even more uncommon in childhood cancer research.
-When they are used, placebos are usually combined with standard treatment in most cancer clinical trials.
-And, it is done with the full knowledge of the participants.
+The use of placebos in cancer clinical trials is rare overall and not done at all in childhood cancer research.
 Find out more about placebos in cancer clinical trials.

 It is important that the patient, especially adolescents, participate in the discussion and decision-making process surrounding clinical trials, depending on their level of understanding and their desire to participate.
-Young adults over age 18 are adults and need to be the primary decision maker and will be expected to sign a form indicating "informed consent" has taken place.
+Young adults over the age of 18 are adults and need to be the primary decision maker.
+They will be asked to sign a form indicating "informed consent" has taken place.
 The concept of informed consent is described more below.